 Taking up residence at Strathmore in 2005, National Philharmonic was selected to “fine-tune” the hall, by performing a series of concerts to all second-grade students in Montgomery County at no charge.
 This has become an annual tradition that is maintained to this day.

 The National Philharmonic is an accessible, enriching component in the Greater Washington DC Metropolitan Area, believing that music has the power to spark imagination and shape the world around us.
 As the only organization with a united orchestra and chorus in the region, over the years National Philharmonic has expanded its footprint, with year-round masterclasses along with Summer String and Summer Chorale Institutes for youth, armed services programs, and partnerships with community organizations.
-In addition to these programs, National Philharmonic fosters a love of music to young people across the region by offering free admission to all children between the ages 7 to 17-years-old.
+In addition to these programs, National Philharmonic fosters a love of music in young people across the region by offering free admission to all children between the ages 7 to 17-years-old.